alaframboise/geodev-devlab/README.md

 #### 3. Develop
  - [Display a webmap](https://developers.arcgis.com/labs/javascript/display-a-web-map/)

-## 2. Part II: Explore and extend apps with ArcGIS funcionality
+## Part II: Extend your app with ArcGIS functionality

-These are sets of labs that you can choose from depending on what type of application you would like to build and what functionality you would like to explore.
-The sets can be completed in any order.
+These are sets of labs that you can explore to learn how to add additional functionality to your mapping app.
+For example, learn how to add geolocation, search and driving directions to your app.
+These labs can be completed in any order.

 #### Prepare data, layers and maps using tools and scripting